HwWobbe/DefinitiveData-DeltaAlerts/README.md

 ## 2022-09-1?: Due times
 * Restructure this material into effectve Summaries for each proposed group of participants
-* * There are prequisite activities:
-* * this may be accelarated by the development of a Slack messages prototype
-* * * -09-05: boot-strapping is underway.
-* * * * it may be time to use Commits as Summary points rather than Activity points
-* * * * * review and revise the methodologies for localHost work
-* * * * * re-consider GitLab since Slack integration seems to be restricted to Organizations.
 * -09-19: review https://docs.github.com/en/pages
 * -09-09:
 * * -09-05: testing the new uses of Slack